• start here

 Although somewhat counterintuitive, the main hiking and climbing season in central Mexico is during the winter, specifically November, December, January, or February — this is the dry season and the time of year most likely to have bright, clear days without precipitation.

-Due to the terrain and high elevation of Pico de Orizaba, it is NOT safe to attempt a climb in anything but agreeable weather.
+Due to the steep terrain and high elevation of Pico de Orizaba, it is NOT safe to attempt a climb in anything but agreeable weather.
 After we reached basecamp ahead of our proposed climb day, an updated forecast showed overnight snow and 90km/hr winds, so we ended up pushing back a day for a better weather-window— unsurprisingly, we later learned that not one climber successfully submitted during those conditions (and most were forced to turn around before the glacier).

 Driving to Tlachichuca, Puebla at the base of Pico de Orizaba